 - Physical therapy, rehab, and other needs

 - And more

 If you lost a loved one in a truck crash, we can also help you recover damages for wrongful death.

 Can I Recover Damages If I’m Being Blamed for a Truck Accident in North Central Florida?

-Under the comparative fault laws in Florida, your final compensation award can be reduced to account for your share of the blame.
-However, you can still recover damages if even one other party was partially responsible for the crash.
+Under the modified comparative fault laws in Florida, your final compensation award can be reduced to account for your share of the blame.
+In addition, you won’t be able to receive compensation if is determined that the accident was mostly your fault.